meriamAbase/Introduction-to-Python/README.md

 # HyperionDev Software Engineering Bootcamp

-Please bear with me as I learn how to use github.
+Please bear with me, I am still learning how to use github.
-In the meantime, I have uploaded the tasks I have done so far.
+These were uploaded directly from my vs code account.

-Feel free to use them for guidance.
+I hope to make this more presentable but in the meantime, feel free to use these for any referencing or guidance.

+I aim to upload more tasks as and when I complete them.
+Thanks for stopping by :)